 5. the results of internal audits

-6. the outcomes of corrective actions
+6. the outcomes of corrective actions.

 Reviews should be undertaken by those who have overall leadership responsibility for the governance, direction and spiritual health of the church.
 Thus reviews are to be a part of eldership or board meetings.